aya-soghayyer/Mastering-JavaScript-in-20-Days/Day11.md

-# Day11: static typing , scope
+# Day11: static typing, scope

 ## Lesson Summary
-in this lesson, I've learned about many topics like primitive type and object what they include also I learned about special values NaN, isNaN, and -0 and how to use it, also when we should put new keyword.
+in this lesson, I've learned about many topics like primitive type and object and what they include also I learned about special values NaN, isNaN, and -0 and how to use them, also when we should put new keywords.

 ## Coding Examples